 No matter what platforms you use, remember these tips:

-- Have plenty of calls to action on your page.
+Have plenty of calls to action on your page.
 Call Now, Schedule a Meeting, Website Link.
 You are trying to drive conversions over just traffic.

 Focus on Quality Content

 People have an eye for quality and so do most social media search engine algorithms.

-Traditional marketing focuses on attention grabbing while modern digital marketing focuses on providing the most value in a competitive market.
+Traditional marketing focuses on attention-grabbing while modern digital marketing focuses on providing the most value in a competitive market.

-Establishing yourself as someone who is vested in the community and engages in events will fare well in a public forum like social media.
+Establishing yourself as someone who is vested in the community and engages in local events will fare well in a public forum like social media.

 You are an expert in a process a ton of people will have to go through in their lifetime.
 Most people can benefit from the knowledge you have to share.